phico-php/docs/src/quick-start.md

 ## Next steps

-Once you have the install working you might want to familiarise yourelf with the core Phico code and it the available library packages.
+Once you have your app install working you might want to familiarise yourelf with the [core code](https://github.com/phico-php/phico/blob/main/src/Phico.php) and the available library packages in the [documentation](https://phico-php.net/docs/).